 What Approach Shoes Does Alex Honnold Wear?

 A lot of the big wall solos Alex has done mean you’ll need a good approach shoe.
 Approach shoes are a mix between the comfort, stiffness, and protection that a hiking shoes offers – with the added bonus of a stickier rubber similar to what you’d find on a traditional climbing shoes / rock boot.
 Alex climbs a lot of easier multi pitches and day outings in just approach shoes – it can be done.

-Alex has been seen to use and endorses the La Sportiva range including the TX2 and TX3.
-These both have a breathable mesh upper combined with the Vibram’s Mega-Grip rubber that is seen on the best approach shoes.
+Alex Honnold’s approach shoes are generally always the La Sportiva TX range.
+These have a breathable mesh upper combined with the Vibram’s Mega-Grip rubber that is seen on the best approach shoes.
 The TX4 is an updated and heavier duty version of these shoes.
 Available in both synthetic and leather versions, as well as lower volume Women’s version.
 These are veritable crushers for hard approaches and easier slabs.

-When he actually wears one, he is known to use the Black Diamond Solution.
+Alex Honnold’s climbing harness is normally the Black Diamond Solution – when he wears one.
 This harness is a light weight sport climbing design with multi-strand inners for the leg and waist loops, which means pressure on the body is spread over a larger surface.

 It also has four molded gear loops that stick out to make clipping easier.
 The harness doesn’t have adjustable leg buckles and eschews anything that adds weight, meaning it a performance-first sports harness for hard sending.
 The Solution Harness also comes in a Women’s sizing which can fit slightly better, it’s worth a try.